Last Updated on June 3, 2021 by Danny

 It is not as difficult to record electronic drums as you think.
 There are many ways to record performance and sound in a module, record a midi performance, or the first record the audio with Audacity and use any digital video camera to record video and merge both in Windows movie maker or similar software.

 Electronic drum kits make recording far easier than their acoustic counterparts.
 They do not require microphones, nor does the recording room matter.
 You can even use a single channel MIDI interface to begin.
 So, if you are looking to record electronic drums, here is everything you need to know.

-How to Record Electronic Drums in 3 Ways
+How to Record Electronic Drums in 3 Easy Ways

-You have three primary options when recording on a module: use a multi-track recorder, an analog mixer, or DAW software.
-If you opt for a multi-recording, 10 to 12 tracks are preferable, while 8 tracks are the bare minimum.
-Remember, the 1 track (or 2 tracks) for the vocalist and guitarist will not work for the drums.
+You have three primary options when recording on a module: use a multi-track recorder, an analog mixer, or Digital Audio Workstation software (DAW).
+If you opt for a multi-recording, 10 to 12 tracks are preferable, while eight tracks are the bare minimum.
+Remember, the one track (or two tracks) for the vocalist and guitarist will not work for the drums.

 When it comes to analog mixers, the most important thing to know is that they receive and combine inputs and send them to output jacks.
 Mixers will differ based on how you choose to navigate them.
 That includes setting the levels, gain, and equalization, as well as any other additional features.

 The organization is critically important when using a mixer.
 You will want to connect each piece of equipment, starting with the main speakers, then the monitor speakers, drum microphones, instruments, and payback devices in that order.
 Once you set the levels, you can turn on everything.

 Lastly, you can use DAW software or an equivalent system.
 DAW software gives music producers the ability to record, edit, and create audio files.
 Like the multi-track recording system, it enables recording across individual channels.

 You can easily connect your drum module to the computer using a USB cable.
 If your sound module does not have any digital USB output, you can connect the audio outputs to an audio interface.